Melissa Price MP Biography

 This experience was very valuable for a girl from the Goldfields.
 An appreciation and understanding of the farming industry is critical in a seat such as Durack, and, although Melissa is no farmer, this experience taught her much about this important industry, including its passion for community and the challenges of running this type of business.

-As a Director of both the Cancer Council (WA) and BrightSpark Foundation, Melissa has also experienced firsthand the valuable contribution that the not-for-profit sector makes to Australia, especially in supporting cancer and child health research.
+As a former Director of both the Cancer Council (WA) and BrightSpark Foundation, Melissa has also experienced firsthand the valuable contribution that the not-for-profit sector makes to Australia, especially in supporting cancer and child health research.

 As proud parents, Melissa and her partner Brad understand the pressures placed on households.
-Melissa has been widowed and been a single parent, so she understands and has experienced first-hand the hardships that families can face.
+Melissa has been widowed and been a single parent, so she understands and has experienced first-hand of the hardships that families can face.